 Our team

-Emily (she/her) is a dedicated program assistant based in Calgary.
-With her background in psychology and sociology, Emily is passionate about fostering mental well-being among youth and advocating for social justice.
-Currently, she supports different projects and programs at TIES.
+Emily (she/her) is a dedicated project associate based in Calgary.
+With her background in psychology and sociology, Emily is passionate about fostering mental well-being among youth and social justice.
+Currently, she supports the Voices in the Art project.

 Nova Zeraati is a Canada-based multidisciplinary professional and community builder with more than a decade of experience leading projects ranging from civil engineering to software.
 Equipped with a master’s degree and certifications in project management, product management, and B2B sales, Nova works at the crossroads of technology, research, and social impact.
 Nova thrives on bringing people and ideas together to turn challenges into practical solutions.